mscikdf/acegf-ietf-draft/draft-wang-acegf-protocol.md

 initial registry.
 This ensures that a key derived for Ed25519 cannot be mistakenly used or mathematically linked to a Secp256k1 key.

-The AES-256-GCM-SIV algorithm identifier is reserved exclusively for authorization sealing operations within ACE-GF.
-It MUST NOT be used as a general-purpose symmetric encryption context for application data, nor appear as an input to the Derive operation.

 Usage Domains describe the functional intent of derived key material and do not override algorithm-specific restrictions defined elsewhere in this document.